 Jennifer N. Perusini, Ph.D. | Chief Executive Officer

 Dr. Jennifer Perusini, a neuroscientist and entrepreneur, is the Founder and Chief Executive Officer of Neurovation Labs.
 Dr. Perusini’s doctoral work forms the basis of Neurovation Labs’ pioneering research, which made the groundbreaking discovery that there is a physiological component to Post-Traumatic Stress Disorder (PTSD) that can be targeted to both diagnose and treat the disorder.
-Dr. Perusini and her team has developed a patent pending detection method and currently creating a companion treatment for PTSD.
+Dr. Perusini and her team have developed a patent pending detection method and are currently creating a companion treatment for PTSD.

 Dr. Perusini earned her B.A. in Neuroscience & Behavior at Barnard College, Columbia University, and her Ph.D. in Behavioral Neuroscience at the University of California, Los Angeles, where she studied the mechanisms underlying PTSD in an animal model.
 She completed her post-doctoral fellowship, which focused on rodent models of aging and Alzheimer’s disease, at Columbia University in the Departments of Psychiatry and Integrative Neuroscience.

 In November 2016, Dr. Perusini was profiled in AlleyWatch, the leading publication dedicated to start-ups and related organizations in New York City.
 She has been a lecturer and teaching associate in the Psychology Departments at both UCLA and Barnard College and is a founding member of Women in Learning (WIL), a nationwide organization dedicated to the support and advancement of women in science.
 She also serves on the Board of Directors of PTSD Recovery Foundation of America, a nationwide 501(c)(3) nonprofit organization that supports PTSD wellness and research.
 In 2020, Dr. Perusini received the Barnard College Young Alumna Award for her career in PTSD healthcare; she was recently named Chair of the Barnard Entrepreneurs Network (BEnet), an alumnae organization that supports entrepreneurs at all business stages across and within all industries.
 She is a presenter at national biotech industry events, has been featured in numerous publications, and frequently speaks on issues pertaining to women entrepreneurs across industries.

 Michael S. Fanselow, Ph.D. | Director of Research